-We were appointed as statutory auditors of Argan by your General Shareholders' Meeting of 20 December 2006 (for Mazars) and the Combined Shareholders' Meeting of 15 April 2008 (for Exponens).
+We were appointed as Statutory Auditors of Argan by your General Shareholders' Meeting of 20 December 2006 (Mazars) and the Combined Shareholders' Meeting of 15 April 2008 (Exponens Conseil & Expertise).

-As at 31 December 2021, Mazars was in its 17th consecutive year of appointment and Exponens was in its 14th year, marking their 16th and 14th years respectively since the company's securities were admitted to trading on a regulated market.
+As at 31 December 2022, Mazars was in its 18th consecutive year of appointment and Exponens Conseil & Expertise in the 15th year, marking their 17th and 15th years, respectively, since the company's securities were admitted to trading on a regulated market.